momentohq/client-sdk-swift/README.md

 ## Examples

-Check out full working code in the [topics example](./Examples/topics/README.md) directory of this repository!
+Check out full working code in the [Example](./Examples/) directory of this repository!

 ## Logging